shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

 ### Step 7.
 Attach third-party and segment tracking pixels (optional)

-Xandr records all impressions.
+Microsoft Advertising records all impressions.
 If you wish to use another system to track impressions in addition, you can attach third-party tracking pixels to your creative.